-CFU has received reports of scammers calling local businesses, posing as utility employees and threatening to shut off service.
+CFU has received reports of scammers calling local residents posing as utility employees and threatening to shut off service.

 Police and utility officials say there are many ways to recognize a bill collection scam:

 Day and time – CFU does not disconnect customers for overdue bills outside of Monday through Friday business hours.
 If you receive a disconnect call at night or on the weekend, the call is fraudulent.